Bellenden Hutcheson: Biography

 Hutcheson was a graduate of Northwestern University Medical School.
 In 1915, he renounced his United States citizenship in order to join the Canadian Army as a medical officer.
 He reclaimed his American citizenship after the war.

 He was 34 years old, and a captain in the Canadian Army Medical Corps, Canadian Expeditionary Force, attached to 75th (Mississauga) Battalion, during the First World War.
-He was awarded the MC in 1918 for attended to and dressing the wounded.
+He was awarded the MC in 1918 for attending to and dressing the wounded.

 On 2 September 1918 in France, Captain Hutcheson went through the Drocourt-Quéant Support Line with his battalion, remaining on the field until every wounded man had been attended to.
 He dressed the wounds of a seriously hurt officer under terrific machine-gun and shell fire, and with the help of prisoners and his own men, succeeded in evacuating the officer to safety.
 Immediately afterwards, he rushed forward in full view of the enemy to attend a wounded sergeant, and having placed him in a shell-hole, dressed his wounds.